UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-onetest-server/README.md

-# HCL DevOps Test Server
+# IBM DevOps Test Hub

-The HCL DevOps Test Server plug-in imports test results as metrics into the DevOps Velocity server.
+The IBM DevOps Test Hub plug-in imports test results as metrics into the DevOps Velocity server.

 |Back to ...||Latest Version||||
 | :---: | :---: | :---: | :---: | :---: | :---: |